v-novaltd/LCEVCdec/docs/sphinx/overview.rst

 Decode Information
 ------------------

-The enhanced output picture received from the LCEVC enhancement decoder have information about the decoding process written into a :cpp:struct:`LCEVC_DecodeInformation` structure as an output of the :cpp:func:`LCEVC_ReceiveDecoderPicture` function:
+The enhanced output picture received from the LCEVC enhancement decoder has information about the decoding process written into an :cpp:struct:`LCEVC_DecodeInformation` structure as an output of the :cpp:func:`LCEVC_ReceiveDecoderPicture` function:

 .. code-block:: C++